Rethinking Uncertainty Quantification and Entanglement in Image Segmentation: Methods

-The Chákṣu IMAGE dataset~\cite{chaksu} (\textbf{Chaksu}) consists of 1345 RGB fundus images with annotated optic disc and optic cup segmentations (see \cref{fig:chaksu_data}).
+The Chákṣu IMAGE dataset~\cite{chaksu} (\textbf{Chaksu}) consists of 1345 RGB fundus images with annotated optic disc and optic cup segmentations (see \cref{fig:data_vis}).
 Each image is annotated by 5 ophthalmologists.
-To filter annotation errors, we only keep the largest connected component of each annotation.
+We only keep the largest connected component of each annotation, to remove small annotation artifacts.
 The data was captured using three devices: Remidio, Bosch and Forus with 1074, 145 and 126 images, respectively.
 The Remidio data serves as ID and Bosch/Forus as OOD.
 We use the original test split (264 ID test images) and split the remaining 810 ID images 80/20 into training and validation.
 The images are cropped around the optic disc and cup region, with per-device normalized crop sizes to ensure the OOD-shift reflects image characteristics rather than size differences.
 The crop side length is set to twice the device average bounding box sidelength.
-All images are resized to $128\times128$ pixels.